pyca/cryptography/docs/development/reviewing-patches.rst

 Reviewing/Merging Patches
 =========================

-Because cryptography is so complex, and the implications of getting it wrong so devastating, ``cryptography`` has a strict code review policy:

-* Patches must *never* be pushed directly to ``master``, all changes (even the most trivial typo fixes!) must be submitted as a pull request.
-* A committer may *never* merge their own pull request, a second party must merge their changes.
-If multiple people work on a pull request, it must be merged by someone who did not work on it.
-* A patch that breaks tests, or introduces regressions by changing or removing existing tests should not be merged.
-Tests must always be passing on ``master``.
-* If somehow the tests get into a failing state on ``master`` (such as by a backwards incompatible release of a dependency) no pull requests may be merged until this is rectified.
-* All merged patches must have 100% test coverage.

-The purpose of these policies is to minimize the chances we merge a change that jeopardizes our users' security.
+Everyone is encouraged to review open pull requests.
 When reviewing a patch try to keep each of these concepts in mind:

 Architecture
 ------------